NShan9297/Kickstarter_Analysis/README.md

 **Outcomes Based on Goals**

 The chart shows that Louise **_may_** not reach her campaign goal.
 The most succces is seen with campaigns that are $1,000 or less, with almost 80% of them reaching their goal.
 A goal of $1,000 to $4,999 is about the same.
 The numbers steadily decrease from this point until a goal of about $35,000.
 However, at this goal point, the fundraising pool is **_very_** low.
 From the $25,000 goal mark and on, the campaign totals are mostly in the single digits.
 Those that are double digits are lower double digits and mostly failed camapigns.
 At the $35,000 goal mark we see some success, but the data suggests that there is some special circumstance or factor that has allowed for those successes.
 Maybe the playwright has made a name for themselves?
 Maybe it is a popular/awaited play.
 As Louise is just starting out, she may have to source a lot of backers to meet her goal.
 Louise's goal of $10,000 is possible, but it is safer for her to choose a maximum of $5,000 to begin with.

+**Data Limitations**

+The analysis of the data provided is somewhat broad.
+A deeper look into